|The Frankfurt-Tipp rating:|

 |Rated:||From 6 years|

-Espinosa himself described the German adaptation as the most successful film adaptation of his autobiographical history.
-All the happier he was when he got the chance to tell the prehistory as a feature film together with the makers of the series.
-Jan Martin Scharf, who was already awarded the Grimme Prize and an international Emmy for his work on the series, was one of the writers, the director Felix Binder.
-And also in front of the camera, the familiar serial faces gathered to slip back into their beloved roles.
+Espinosa himself described the German adaptation as the most successful film version of his autobiographical story.
+He was all the happier when he now got the opportunity to tell the prequel as a feature film together with the makers of the series.
+Jan Martin Scharf, who has already been awarded the Grimme Prize and an international Emmy for his work on the series, co-wrote the screenplay, while series director Felix Binder took over the direction.
+And also in front of the camera gathered the familiar series faces to slip again into the beloved roles.

-A nice innovation is the figure that Jürgen Vogel is allowed to play.
-It's this storyline that makes the movie really worth seeing.
-The unusual friendship that develops between Leo and Benni reflects what has made the series so special: the viewer can laugh and cry - and sometimes both at the same time.
-In addition, the figures are really charmingly drawn, which is why they quickly grow on you.
-The only really negative aspect is that the upcoming formation of the club is predicted too penetratingly.
-Here the makers could have gone a little more subtly to the point.
+A nice new addition is the character Jürgen Vogel gets to play.
+It is this plot line that really makes the film worth watching.
+The unusual friendship that develops between Leo and Benni reflects what made the series so special: the viewer can laugh and cry - and sometimes both at the same time.
+In addition, the characters are really charming, which is why they quickly grow on you.
+The only really negative thing is that the upcoming club foundation is predicted too penetratingly.
+Here the makers could have gone gladly somewhat more subtly to the thing.

 An article by Frankfurt-Tipp